John C. Pemberton: American Civil War

-At the start of the American Civil War in 1861, Pemberton resigned from his commission in the United States Army and joined the Confederate States Army, despite his birth in a free state and the fact that his two younger brothers both fought for the United States.
-He resigned his commission, effective April 29, despite pleas from his family and his former commander Winfield Scott.
+At the start of the American Civil War in 1861 and despite his birth in a free state, pleas from his family, his former commander Winfield Scott, and the fact that his two younger brothers both fought for the United States, Pemberton resigned from his commission in the United States Army effective April 29 and joined the Confederate States Army.

 His decision was due to the influence of his Virginia-born wife and many years of service in the slave states before the war.
 He was appointed a lieutenant colonel in the Army of the Confederate States of America (ACSA) on March 28, and was made assistant adjutant general of the forces around and in the Confederate capital of Richmond, Virginia, on April 29, the date of his resignation from the U.S. Army.
 He was promoted to colonel on May 8.
 On May 9, Pemberton took a commission as a lieutenant colonel in the Artillery of the Provisional Army of Virginia.
 Upon the absorption of the Provisional Army of Virginia into the PACS, Pemberton was appointed a major of artillery, a line field commission, on June 15, 1861, and was quickly promoted to brigadier general two days later.
 His first brigade command was in the Department of Norfolk, Virginia, leading its 1st Brigade from June to November.

 Pemberton was promoted to major general on January 14, 1862, and given command of the Confederate Department of South Carolina and Georgia, an assignment lasting from March 14 to August 29, with his headquarters in Charleston, South Carolina.
 As a result of Pemberton's abrasive personality, his public statement that if he had to make a choice, he would abandon the area rather than risk the loss of his outnumbered army, and the distrust of his free-state birth, the governors of both states in his department petitioned President of the Confederate States of America Jefferson Davis for his removal.
 Davis needed a commander for a new department in Mississippi and also a command for Gen. P.G.T.
 Beauregard, so he sent Pemberton west and assigned the more popular Beauregard to Charleston.